By Science Outreach Intern Katrina McCollough

 The US Fish & Wildlife Service summarizes the issue really well: “birds need essential resources for breeding, feeding, shelter, and survival, including access to food, water, and nesting sites.
 The size and connectivity of habitat (whether it is large and intact vs. fragmented and isolated) can dictate whether or not the habitat will meet certain birds’ needs.
 During a bird’s annual life cycle, habitat use may vary.
 For instance, many birds migrate south to other countries for the winter.
 They may stop to refuel along the way to enable them to complete their long journey.
 Others remain in a particular habitat during the entire year, or move only slightly north or south in elevation or longitude as the seasons change.
 Basically, migrating birds need almost a line of linked habitats from their starting to ending points, habitats that are good enough to stop, eat and drink, and rest temporarily in.
 These linked habitats are called migration corridors and are really important for multiple types of wildlife.
 Birds may be able to fly above it all, but that doesn’t mean they have it any easier than migrating herd animals.

 Another thing you can do is participate in local habitat restoration programs.
 With COVID, a lot of events were suspended, but things are starting to pick back up again.
-We at SFBBO have our own restoration program, and if you are in the Bay Area two other great organizations are Keep Coyote Creek Beautiful, and the Peninsula Open Space Trust.
+We at SFBBO have our own tidal marsh and plover and tern habitat restoration programs, and if you are in the Bay Area two other great organizations are Keep Coyote Creek Beautiful, and the Peninsula Open Space Trust.
 There are dozens of others in our area, and if you are outside of the Bay Area start with your county and look for any environmental associations or agencies, they will most likely have some type of volunteer opportunities.
 Look out for ‘habitat restoration’ or ‘weeding or planting parties’ to start getting involved.
 You can invite your friends and family and make a day of it.
 It's a great way to get fresh air, exercise, and to make a difference!

 The Mission of Perry's Journey - A Message from the Illustrator